firstname.lastname@example.org +46 35 17 29 56

 In CAN networks the underlying transport protocol sets structural limits to the system in standard applications.
 CAN currently manages a 1 Mbit/s transmission rate, given that the overall network cable length does not exceed 25 meters.
-If longer lines are necessary, the transmission rate must be recuded – the longer the distance, the higher the speed loss.
+If longer lines are necessary, the transmission rate must be reduced – the longer the distance, the higher the speed loss.
 However, with suitable topology components, high bandwidths can be realized even in large networks.
-Specific benefits of various solutions will be outlined in the article.
+Specific benefits of various solutions will be outlined in the following.

 Figure 1: With suitable topology components, high bandwidths

 CAN networks can be extended and made more flexible by means of various components.
 For example, repeaters enable star and tree structures instead of a simple daisy-chaining of bus nodes.
 Bridges and gateways, on the other hand, are mainly used for the physical extension of existing linear connections.
 With suitable components CAN networks can even be enabled for wireless communication.